So, if your vehicle has, vacuum leaking, the air-fuel ratio, will be too high.

 But, Always Start With, A Visual Inspection

 So, a visual check is a good way to start.
 Particularly, with vacuum hoses and tubes.
 Because, they are exposed to extreme under-hood temperatures and oxygen in the atmosphere.
 Furthermore, rubber vacuum hoses and plastic vacuum tubes, can become stiff or brittle.
 As a result, easily cracking or breaking.
 Similarly, rubber engine intake tubes, can also become brittle; cracking and opening a way for unmetered air.
-Finally, physically manipulating these components; with the engine running, might reveal the leak.
+Consequently, physically manipulating these components, with the engine running, might reveal the leak.

 - Water Method